sqonk/phext-datakit/docs/api/Importer.md

 ```php
 static public function sqlite_dataframe(string $filepath, string $source) : ?sqonk\phext\datakit\DataFrame
 ```
 Loads data out of a SQLite database into a DataFrame. $source can either be a table name or a fully qualified SELECT statement.
-It is primarily designed as a convienience for quickly getting data into your script for research or general utility purposes using simplistic queries.
+It is primarily designed as a convenience for quickly getting data into your script for research or general utility purposes using simplistic queries.

 NOTE: Requires the SQLite3 extension to be installed and active.